-If there are no user files – if activated, the option enables scanning the file systems which contain user files.
-If the file system contains system files only, Skip lets the software omit the file systems not containing user files.
+If there are no user files – if activated, the option enables scanning of the file systems that contain user files.
+If the file system contains system files only, Skip lets the software omit the file systems that do not include users’ files.

 Whatever data loss issue you came across with, follow these short step-by-step guides to make the process of files recovery a child’s play.

 This step-by-step video tutorial will walk you through the functionality of Raise Data Recovery and teach you to restore files with several clicks of a mouse.
 The instruction can be applied to almost any device: from the memory card of your camera to the internal drive of your PC.

 Data recovery after storage format has never been so easy.
 Learn how you can use Raise Data Recovery to get your lost files back from a formatted USB flash drive and other digital media with no sweat.
 Just carry out a few simple steps and then save the data to another location.